NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/resources.md

 !!click

-when defining a new resource, FormattedNow,
+we can define a new resource, FormattedNow,

-!!click
+!!click (twice, because sli.dev is buggy)

 we can _compose_ Now via the `use` function.